saliherdemk/osu-dataset-generator/README.md

 If you collect more data later, you can merge datasets.
 After processing your second dataset, merge it with `merge_datasets.py`

 ```
-python Dataset/merge_datasets.py --file_one=/mnt/L-HDD/dataset1.csv --file_two=/mnt/L-HDD/dataset2.csv --output_file=/mnt/L-HDD/merged.csv
+python Dataset/merge_datasets.py --file_one=/your_path/dataset1.csv --file_two=/your_path/dataset2.csv --output_file=/your_path/merged.csv
 ```

-It will filter the beatmaps based on the id column and add the beatmaps from the second dataset that are not present in the first.
+This script assumes your files don’t have any overlapping records.
+It just adds the rows one after another.
+Be aware that it does not check for duplicate rows.

 ## Final Data Format